-iFolder 3.8 lets you create, browse, share, upload, and delete iFolders via the enhanced Web access console.
+iFolder enables you to create, browse, share, upload, and delete iFolders via the enhanced Web access console.
 Mobile users can also make use of this facility through the Web.

-1.4.11 Synchronization Log
+1.4.12 Synchronization Log

 The synchronization log displays a log of your iFolder background activity, such as uploading and downloading files for different iFolders, policy violations, excluded files, and non-synchronized files.
 Whenever a synchronization error occurs, a synchronization log window is displayed listing all the error messages.
 To view the log of your background activity, you must open the Synchronization Log from the View menu.